onflow/ccf/ccf_specs.md

 In Go, [fxamacker/cbor](https://github.com/fxamacker/cbor) is used by Cadence in its [CCF codec](https://github.com/onflow/cadence/tree/master/encoding/ccf):
   - `fxamacker/cbor` was designed with security in mind and passed multiple security assessments in 2022.
 A [nonconfidential security assessment](https://github.com/veraison/go-cose/blob/v1.0.0-rc.1/reports/NCC_Microsoft-go-cose-Report_2022-05-26_v1.0.pdf) produced by NCC Group for Microsoft Corporation includes parts of fxamacker/cbor.
-  - `fxamacker/cbor` is used in projects by Arm Ltd., Cisco, Dapper Labs, EdgeX&nbsp;Foundry, Fraunhofer&#8209;AISEC, Linux&nbsp;Foundation, Microsoft, Mozilla, Oasis&nbsp;Protocol, Tailscale, [and&nbsp;others](https://github.com/fxamacker/cbor#who-uses-fxamackercbor).
+  - `fxamacker/cbor` is used in projects by Arm Ltd., Cisco, Dapper Labs, EdgeX&nbsp;Foundry, Fraunhofer&#8209;AISEC, Linux&nbsp;Foundation, Microsoft, Mozilla, Tailscale, Teleport, [and&nbsp;others](https://github.com/fxamacker/cbor#who-uses-fxamackercbor).
 Notably, it was already [used by Cadence](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) for internal value encoding.
   - `fxamacker/cbor` is maintained by the author of this document.

 ### Terminology